Fiat needs more than the 500 to turn core brand around

 They also say Fiat's five-year product pipeline of 27 new entries includes few surprises besides remakes of its popular 500, Panda, or Punto models.
 By 2017, the brand will only feature two or three models in the fast-growing compact SUV segment, they add.

-FCA said during its strategy announcement it recognized the need to purify the DNA of the Fiat brand, and that it would develop products that are either "functional" or "aspirational".
+FCA said during its strategy announcement it recognised the need to purify the DNA of the Fiat brand, and that it would develop products that are either "functional" or "aspirational".

 It also said it would leverage the 500 family to expand in the upper segment of the mainstream market.